1 Thessalonians

 v28

-hJ cariV (iV ewV) "the grace" - the grace, favor.
-The grace, or favor, that Paul has in mind is the unmerited gift of "the totality of salvation", Conzelmann.
+hJ cariV (iV ewV) "the grace" - the grace, favour.
+Subject of an assumed optative verb to-be.
+The grace, or favour, that Paul has in mind is the unmerited gift of "the totality of salvation", Conzelmann.
+"May the grace of our Lord Jesus Christ be with you always."

-tou kuriou (oV) gen. "of our Lord" - of the Lord [of us].
-Presumable Paul is speaking of the grace freely given by Christ, so we may classify the genitive as ablative, source / origin, or adjectival, attributive / idiomatic; "the grace which is bestowed by the Lord."
+tou kuriou (oV) gen. "of our Lord" - of the lord [of us].
+Presumably Paul is speaking of the grace freely given by Christ, so we may classify the genitive as adjectival, descriptive, idiomatic / source; "the grace which derives from / is bestowed by the Lord."

-Ihsou Cristou (oV) gen. "Jesus Christ" - Standing in apposition to "Lord".
+Ihsou Cristou (oV) gen. "Jesus Christ" - jesus christ.
+Standing in apposition to "Lord".

-meq (meta) + gen. "be with [you]" - Expressing association / accompaniment.
-An optative verb expressing a wish-prayer must be assumed.
+meq (meta) + gen. "be with" - be with [you].
+Expressing association / accompaniment.

 1 Thessalonians Introduction